ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Per component memory limits

-Certain components have their own memory limits.
-Currently, these components are Shared Cache and MemTable.
+Certain {{ ydb-short-name }} components support limiting their individual memory usage.
 Most memory limits have both minimum and maximum thresholds, allowing for dynamic adjustment based on current process consumption.

-Memory limits can be configured either in absolute bytes or as a percentage relative to the hard memory limit.
-Using percentages is advantageous for managing database clusters with nodes of varying capacities.
-If both absolute byte limits and percentage limits are specified, the system uses a combination of both.
+Memory limits can be configured either in absolute bytes or as a percentage relative to the [hard memory limit](#hard-memory-limit).
+Using percentages is advantageous for managing clusters with nodes of varying capacities.
+If both absolute byte and percentage limits are specified, the memory controller uses a combination of both.

 Example of the `memory_controller_config` section with specified Shared Cache limits: